 In general, many of our over-the-counter transactions and all exchange contracts are subject to collateral requirements.
 Types of collateral generally include cash or letters of credit.
 Cash collateral paid by us to our over-the-counter derivative counterparties, if any, is reflected in the table below to offset derivative liabilities.
-Cash collateral received by us from our over-the-counter derivative counterparties, if any, is reflected in the table below to offset derivative liabilities.
 Cash collateral received by us from our over-the-counter derivative counterparties, if any, is reflected in the table below to offset derivative assets.
 Certain other accounts receivable and accounts payable balances recognized on the Condensed Consolidated Balance Sheets with our derivative counterparties are not included in the table below but could reduce our net exposure to such counterparties because such balances are subject to master netting or similar arrangements.